lsoft/NestedUnitTests/README.md

 - Create a new class library for netcore or net5/6 (with SDK style csproj)
 - Click RMB on project node in Solution Explorer and choose [Prepare project for nested unit tests](1.png)
 - Click RMB on C# file node in Solution Explorer and choose [Add unit tests](2.png)
 - New C# file with the unit test can now be opened under the [file you choosed](3.png).
-You can have maximum 10 nested unit test files for each C# source file.

 [You can also set this Vsix up](4.png)